Telehealth Services: Video Therapy Available Call 678-893-5300 to Schedule an Appointment.

 There is a big difference between privacy and secrecy.
 Privacy is when someone goes into the bathroom, locks the door, and comes out 5 minutes later.
 Everyone knows what you’re doing, you just did it with no eyes watching, and no trust is violated by what you did.
 In the United States, everyone has a right to privacy.
 On the other hand, secrecy is when someone goes into the bathroom, locks the door, and comes out 60 minutes later.
 “What were they doing for so long?
 What are they hiding?”
 Privacy is having a code lock on your phone and your spouse knows the code.
 Secrecy is having a code lock on your phone which nobody else but you knows, keeping the phone’s screen consistently hidden from everyone, and never leaving the phone out of your reach.

 I have counseled many couples who struggle with issues of secrecy, and they typically tend to fall in one of two main categories: addictions or infidelity.
 With addictions, for example substance use disorders, there is secrecy hiding the substance or hiding the amount of substance used.
-People may hide alcohol in discreet hiding places throughout the house, so wherever they find themselves they can catch a swig.
-People may hide how much alcohol they drink, drinking secretly before going out to drink with others so no one knows how much they really consumed.
+People may hide drinking in discreet hiding places throughout the house, so wherever they find themselves they can catch a swig.
+People may hide how much they drink, drinking secretly before going out to drink with others so no one knows how much they really consumed.
 And, the addiction consumes a large part of one’s discretionary time, energy, and resources, leaving very little for their spouse or marriage.
 It’s the same regardless of the addiction, including gambling, spending, lying, working, golfing, consuming pornography, consuming social media, gaming, streaming, etc.

 With infidelity, the secret is the affair: what is said with the affair partner, what is done with the affair partner, and how much time, money, and resources are spent on the affair partner.
 Dr. Shirley Glass in her seminal book on infidelity Not Just Friends (2002) likens a healthy marriage to a house wherein both partners are together inside the house looking out at the world and interacting with each other about whatever and whomever is outside their relationship.
 With infidelity, the betrayer and their affair partner are inside the house together looking out, while the betrayed spouse is on the outside of the house with no idea that they’re outside until the affair is found out.
 This is true both of long-term affairs and one-night stands.
 Secrecy pushes one spouse out of the marriage house, and they are replaced by another.